achleey/LENSEGUA-translator/README.md

     - **Customizable Options:** Lets users toggle features like landmark visibility and translation modes to suit their preferences.

     - **Text and Audio Output:** Provides translated signs in both text and audio for enhanced communication accessibility.

-## System requirements

-This project was developed in a Macbook Pro (Apple Silicon M1 Pro Chip) with macOS Sonoma 14.5.
-The following software is needed:

-- Python 3.10
-- PyCharm 2024.1 (Professional Edition), or another IDE (as long as the migration process is done correctly).

 ## Structure

 ⚠️ **Disclaimer:**